 Lakes Bunyonyi, Kayumbu and Mutanda are the most beautiful lakes of Uganda’s Gorilla Highlands region, and this trek covers them all.
 Between a camping homestay on a remote Bunyonyi island and the picturesque Kayumbu shore, you will experience a Batwa “Pygmy”-led crossing of Echuya Forest and finally reach Bwindi Impenetrable National Park.

-• night on the shore of Lake Kayumbu
+• camp on a cliff overlooking Lake Kayumbu

-• great lunch at Coffee Pot in Kisoro
+• taste the lovely food of Coffee Pot in Kisoro

 duration: 4 days; difficulty: moderate

 starting point: Lake Bunyonyi or Rushaga (Bwindi Impenetrable National Park)

 area: Lake Bunyonyi – Echuya Forest – Lake Kayumbu – Kisoro – Lake Mutanda – Rushaga

 Price: USD 590 per person (USD 980 when one person only)

 Includes guiding, dugout canoeing and boating, meals and snacks, water, juice, all activities, tips and contributions, tented accommodation.
 It does not include transport back from Rushaga or accommodation there.

 If you have opted for our free night offer, you will wake up at Edirisa on Lake Bunyonyi and be treated to a substantial breakfast at 9am.
 If you have chosen a less basic accommodation elsewhere, we will collect you by a dugout canoe and bring you to Edirisa in time for breakfast (if you of course wish to take it with us).